elangreza/e-commerce/readme.md

 - API gateway: go-chi router
 - Authentication: JWT tokens
 - Communication between services: gRPC with go
+- Communication between client: Backend for Frontend (BFF) pattern with REST API
-- Database: can be run with either PostgreSQL or Sqlite3
+- Database: can be run with either Sqlite3 or PostgreSQL

 here's the list of API endpoints exposed by the API service: